Alejandro Hernández Hernández

 Alejandro José Hernández Hernández (born 10 November 1982) is a Spanish football referee.

 He has been a full international referee for FIFA since 2014.
-He is widely regarded as one referee of Spain's greatest referees in contemporary football, having been voted as the best by the Spanish FA's technical committee in 2017.
+He is widely regarded as one of Spain's greatest referees in contemporary football, having been voted as the best by the Spanish FA's technical committee in 2017.
+He is presently ranked as a UEFA elite category referee.